 This important cognitive development can affect sleep.
 Your baby used to think that you didn’t exist whenever you left the bedroom.
 Now your baby knows you’re still there … somewhere.
 This means that if babies wake during the night, they might call or cry out because they know that mum or dad are there to come to them.

 From 6-12 months, it’s also common for babies to begin to experience separation anxiety.
 This might increase resistance to going to sleep and lead to a temporary increase in night waking.

-Once babies are six months old, they do not physically need to be fed during the night.
+Once babies are six months old, they don’t need to be fed during the night.

-From this time on, you can begin to teach your baby to go back to sleep without a feed if you wish.
-Equally, you can happily continue breastfeeds at night, feeding before settling baby back to sleep, as many mothers do.
+From this time on, you can phase out night feeds and start teaching your baby to go back to sleep without a feed if you want.

 A rollover feed is a late feed somewhere between 10 pm and midnight.
 Some parents find that rollover feeds help babies sleep longer towards morning.
 If this works for your baby, there’s nothing wrong with continuing a rollover.